 Drug Take-Back Events

 We schedule drug take-back events for seniors throughout the county.
 If you are interested in future locations, please check this website regularly.
 We are also able to schedule events at locations where seniors gather.

 Drug Take-Back events are hosted in collaboration with the Montgomery County Detectives and District Attorney’s Offices.

-The Montgomery County Commissioners, on the advice of the Montgomery County Department of Public Safety, will call a Code Red Hot Weather Health Warning for Montgomery County based on a review of forecasts from the National Weather Service.
+The Montgomery County Commissioners, on the advice of the Montgomery County Department of Public Safety, will call a Code Red Hot Weather Health Warning or a Code Blue Health Warning for Montgomery County based on a review of forecasts from the National Weather Service.

 Those especially at risk are very young children, elderly adults, and people with chronic medical conditions and/or taking certain medications.
 Friends, relatives, or neighbors should check on people who may be at risk.

 A "Code Red" Hot Weather Health Warning is issued in anticipation of an oppressively hot air mass with a heat index of 100ºF or greater.
 Such conditions have been associated with excess mortality, and residents should take precautions to prevent heat-related stress and exhaustion.